 Cooperation.
 The Technology Services Resource Group is founded upon a principle of cooperation rather than competition.
-Gregory Paul Johnson, the Director, explains:
+Greg Johnson, the Director, explains:

 One day, I received a phone call that changed my life – at least in the area of computer consulting.
 The call was from one of my competitors – the owner of a computer store and support center who offered the same sales and services as I was offering.
 He called to ask if I could go help some of his employees at a job site.